-QTL typically colocalized for multiple elements in our study.
-This may not be surprising as maintaining ion homeostasis requires a network of ion uptake, transportation, trafficking and sequestration mechanisms, which is often controlled by several genes and will not all be ion-specific (Clemens, 2001).
-We saw substantial colocalization of P QTL with cation QTL.
-P is a component of key molecules of plants such as ATP, nucleic acids, and Pi (inorganic P, the form of P most readily accessed by plants) is reported to be likely co-transported with positively charged ions (Schachtman et al., 1998).
-Colocalization of P QTL with cation QTL in our study might reflect the co-transportation between P and positively charged ions at the QTL level.
+QTL for multiple elements typically colocalized in our study.
+This may not be surprising, as maintaining ion homeostasis requires a network of ion uptake, transportation, trafficking, and sequestration mechanisms, and not all genes in this regulatory network will be ion-specific (Clemens, 2001).
+We saw substantial colocalization of P QTL with cation QTL, always with elements most abundant in soil as cations with 1+ or 2+ charge.
+Phosphorus is a component of key molecules of plants such as ATP, nucleic acids, and inorganic P, the form most readily accessed by plants, is likely co-transported with positively charged ions (Schachtman et al., 1998).
+Colocalization of P QTL with cation QTL in our study might thus reflect co-transportation of P and cations at the gene level.
 P QTL colocalized with K and/or Ca QTL at three positions (8K@10.7, 9K@60.9, and 9N@2.4).
 P, K, and Ca are all macronutrients, which plants need in large quantities.
-Having QTL colocalization for macronutrients may reflect the importance of these major macronutrients from an evolutionary perspective.
-Different populations may have evolved adaptations to different soil types with different quantities of these elements, but the need for these macronutrients in large amount has facilitated the evolution of similar or shared mechanisms or network to take up these elements from soils, thus yielding colocalizing QTL.
-However, it must be emphasized that colocalization could be coincidental and/or may simply due to two or more different but closely linked genes.
-In addition, P also had 5 non-colocalizing QTL with other elements, so did the important macronutrient Mg (6 non-colocalizing out of 9 QTL).
-P and Mg deficiencies in soils are often widespread (Maathuis, 2009), thus switchgrass plants may have evolved tolerance to the lower, non-ideal levels of those two macronutrients if adapted to soils where these macronutrients are frequently limiting, and developed much molecular mechanisms that allows the uptake of those two critical elements during natural selection.
+Though different populations may have adapted to soil types with different quantities of these elements, the need for these macronutrients in large quantities could have facilitated the evolution of similar or shared mechanisms or network to take up these elements from soils, thus yielding colocalizing QTL.
+Alternatively, colocalization could be coincidental and/or simply due to multiple linked genes.
+In support of this view, P also had five QTL that did not colocalize, as did the important macronutrient Mg (6 non-colocalizing QTL out of 9).
+P and Mg deficiencies in soils are often widespread (Maathuis, 2009); thus, an alternative adaptive scenario is that switchgrass plants were under stronger selection to increase uptake or tolerate lower levels of accumulation of these two macronutrients, which drove the increase in variation for content of these elements.
+Indeed, our study identified significantly more QTL for macronutrients than expected (2.05x enrichment, binomial test p<0.001).
+Identification of these QTL and their reaction norms is the first step in testing hypotheses of local adaptation in natural environments.